OMahoneyM/MITOS-Container/README.md

     - `--name` names the container
     - `-it` runs the container in interactive mode
     - `-v` mounts and binds a local directory (`/Users/person/mydata`) to the container (`/mnt/mydata`)
-            - The bound directory should be the local directory that contains the reference library and your mitogenome data
+            - The bound directory should be the local directory that contains the reference library and your mitogenome data.
     - `-w` sets the working directory of the interactive session to the specified path (`/mnt/mydata`)
     - `imageID` is a placeholder value where the user will enter in the hash value given to the image by Docker.
 Image ID marked in red below:
         <img src="img/imgID.png" alt="screenshot of Images tab in Docker Desktop"/>
 6. From the interactive terminal run the following code to check that the container started properly:
     - `$ runmitos.py --version`
-        - This will check to see MITOS is working properly by outputing the version number of the software
+        - This will check to see MITOS is working properly by outputting the version number of the software
     - `$ pwd`
-        - This will print the working directory and should point you to the path specifed in `-w`
+        - This will print the working directory and should point you to the path specified in `-w`
     - `$ ls`
         - This will list the contents of the local directory you bound to this container
-7. Run mitos by adapting the command below
+7. Run MITOS by adapting the command below
     ```
     $ runmitos.py \
         -i path/to/example_mitogen.fasta \